canalplus/rx-player/README.md

 We documented the API in every little details in [the API documentation](./doc/api/index.md).

-This project follows [semver](http://semver.org/).
-If you're already using our API, please make sure you're not using [deprecated methods or options](./doc/deprecated.md).
-Those will be removed on the next major version.

 ## Demo

 You can view our online Demo, built from our last version, [here](http://canalplus.github.io/rx-player/).